Building the Founder’s Graph: Connecting Personal Brands to Corporate Entities

 The Engineering: Implementing Nested Schema.org

-The foundation of the Founder’s Graph is owned infrastructure: your corporate website.
-We must move beyond standard HTML bios and implement rich, nested JSON-LD structured data.
+The foundation of the Founder's Graph is owned infrastructure: your corporate website.
+Move beyond standard HTML bios and implement rich, nested JSON-LD structured data.
+This is where nested JSON-LD for entity authority becomes critical, letting search engines and LLMs programmatically verify the relationship between a founder and their company.

 The CEO/Founder Schema Strategy